 Yes.
-Under federal law (Equal Credit Opportunity Act), you must be notified within 30 days after completing a credit application whether it has been approved or not; if credit is denied, this notice must be in writing and it must explain the specific reasons for denying credit or tell you of your right to request an explanation.
-The lender must supply the explanation upon request.
+Under federal law (Equal Credit Opportunity Act), you must be notified within 30 days after completing a credit application whether it has been approved or denied.
+If credit is denied, this notice must be in writing and it must explain the specific reasons for denying credit or tell you that you have a right to request an explanation.
+If you request an explanation, the lender must give you one within 60 days.

 The federal Fair Credit Reporting Act applies in cases where you are denied credit because of unfavorable information in your credit report.
 If you are denied credit because of a report from a credit bureau, the lender must tell you the name and address of the agency that prepared the report.
 By law, the credit bureau must give you information regarding the nature and substance of your credit report and to whom the information was sent.
 The bureau is required to help you interpret the information in your file when it is raw data.
-If you are challenging a credit refusal made within the past 60 days, the bureau must provide the information free; otherwise, the bureau can charge a reasonable fee for giving you the information.
+If you are challenging a credit refusal made within the past 60 days, the bureau must provide the information for free; otherwise, the bureau can charge a reasonable fee for giving you the information.
 If you disagree with information in your file, the agency must reinvestigate it and remove any incorrect information.
 The agency must inform those creditors receiving your credit reports during the past 6 months of the corrected or modified information.
 If the reinvestigation does not resolve the dispute, you are entitled to file a short statement in your record explaining your side of the story.
 Future reports to creditors must include this statement, or a summary of it.
 Information older than seven years should not be present in your credit record except for bankruptcy information, which can be reported for ten years.